gdbooks/LegacyOpenGL/Chapter4/Back.md

 The order in which you specify modeling transformations is very important to the final rendering of your scene. (remember, order of matrix multiplication matters)

 ![ORDER](order.gif)

+Rotating an object first, then translating it will give a very different result than translating an object and then rotating it.
+So, what's the proper order to transform your primitives?
+Well that depends on the result you want to get.
+But in general, multiplication order is accepted as: